rhymeyang/Se/docs/308B/BusinessResilience.md

 It is probably becoming obvious that a threat analysis, and the corresponding criticality analysis, can get complicated.
 The rule here should be this: the complexity of the threat and criticality analyses should be proportional to the value of the assets (or revenue, or both).
 For example, in a company where application downtime is measured in thousands of dollars per minute, it’s probably worth taking a few weeks or even months to work out all of the likely scenarios and a variety of mitigating controls, and to work out which ones are the most cost-effective.
 On the other hand, for a system or business process where the impact of an outage is far less costly, a good deal less time might be spent on the supporting threat and criticality analysis.

+> **EXAM TIP**
+>
-> **EXAM TIP** Test-takers should ensure that any question dealing with BIA and CA places the business impact analysis first.
+> Test-takers should ensure that any question dealing with BIA and CA places the business impact analysis first.
 Without this analysis, criticality analysis is impossible to evaluate in terms of likelihood or cost-effectiveness in mitigation strategies.
 The BIA identifies strategic resources and provides a value to their recovery and operation, which is, in turn, consumed in the criticality analysis phase.
 If presented with a question identifying BCP at a particular stage, make sure that any answers you select facilitate the BIA and then the CA before moving on toward objectives and strategies.

-- **Determine Maximum Tolerable Downtime**

-  - The next step for each critical process is the establishment of a metric called _maximum tolerable downtime_ (MTD).
+**Determine Maximum Tolerable Downtime**<br/>The next step for each critical process is the establishment of a metric called _maximum tolerable downtime_ (MTD).
 This is a theoretical time interval, measured from the onset of a disaster, after which the organization’s very survival is at risk.
 Establishing MTD for each critical process is an important step that aids in the establishment of key recovery targets, discussed in the next section.

-- **Establishing Key Recovery Targets**
-  - When the cost or impact of downtime has been established and the cost and benefit of mitigating controls has been considered, some key targets can be established for each critical process.
+**Establishing Key Recovery Targets**<br/>When the cost or impact of downtime has been established and the cost and benefit of mitigating controls has been considered, some key targets can be established for each critical process.
 These objectives determine how quickly key systems and processes should be made available after the onset of a disaster and the maximum tolerable data loss that results from the disaster.
 The two key recovery targets are

----

-- **Recovery time objective (RTO)**
-  - This refers to the maximum period that elapses from the onset of a disaster until the resumption of service.
+- **Recovery time objective (RTO)**<br/> This refers to the maximum period that elapses from the onset of a disaster until the resumption of service.
-- **Recovery point objective (RPO)**
-  - This refers to the maximum data loss from the onset of a disaster.
+- **Recovery point objective (RPO)**<br/>This refers to the maximum data loss from the onset of a disaster.

 Once these target objectives are known, the disaster recovery (DR) team can begin to build system recovery capabilities and procedures that will help the organization economically realize these targets.
 This is discussed in detail later in this chapter.